-3. Annual Summary of Disciplinary Actions.
+4. Annual Summary of Disciplinary Actions.
 Under M.G.L. c.
 111, § 53B, a health care facility shall file an annual disciplinary summary, no later than January 31st for each previous calendar year, on a Form HCFD-3.
 The cumulative, de-identified data compiled by the Data Repository Unit from the total Annual Summary of Disciplinary Actions reports filed in a calendar year shall be a public record, except that information that is deemed confidential pursuant to M.G.L. c.
 111, § 53B or M.G.L. c.
 112, § 5 shall not be disclosed by the Board.

 (b) Nursing Homes.
 A report of a disciplinary action taken by a convalescent home or nursing home and filed under M.G.L. c.
 111, § 203 is a mandated report.
-The mandated reporter is a nursing home or other entity licensed by the department of public health under M.G.L. c.
+The mandated reporter is a nursing home or other entity licensed by the Department of Public Health under M.G.L. c.
 111, § 71.
-A copy of a report sent to the department of public health under M.G.L. c.
+A copy of a report sent to the Department of Public Health under M.G.L. c.
 111, § 72, that indicates physician incompetency or other physician conduct that seriously affects a nursing home patient's health and safety, is a mandated report under M.G.L. c.
 111, § 203.
 In determining what constitutes a disciplinary action, the nursing home shall rely on the Board's definition of Disciplinary Action set forth in 243 CMR 1.01(2): Definitions.

 1. Notice of Termination or Suspension.
 If the disciplinary action taken is a suspension or termination of privileges, notice must be filed with the Board within two business days of the occurrence of the reportable action.
 The nursing home giving notice of a suspension or termination to the Board may do so initially by telephone or by facsimile transmission, to be followed by a written report within 30 days of the occurrence of the reportable action.